 The GamePlus feature opens a menu that consists of customizable crosshairs, on-screen timers, and an FPS counter which keeps track of the monitor’s refresh rate.

 Lastly, there’s a feature called QuickFit that places a virtual grid on your screen with different dimensions for photos (2×2, 3×5, 4×6, 5×7, 8×10), documents (B5, letter), and grids (three centered vertical lines or 3×3 split).

-Make sure the following features are disabled for the optimal image quality: VividPixel, ASCR, and ECO Mode.
+Make sure the following features are disabled for optimal image quality: VividPixel, ASCR, and ECO Mode.

 Design & Connectivity

-The design of the ASUS VA24DQ IPS monitor includes ultra-thin bezels which are ideal for multi-monitor setups, an anti-glare matte coating which eliminates reflections, -5°/23° tilt adjustability, and 100x100mm VESA mount compatibility.
+The design of the ASUS VA24DQ IPS monitor includes ultra-thin bezels which are ideal for multi-monitor setups, an anti-glare matte coating that eliminates reflections, -5°/23° tilt adjustability, and 100x100mm VESA mount compatibility.

-Connectivity options include DisplayPort 1.2, HDMI 1.4, VGA, a headphones jack, and dual 2W integrated speakers.
+Connectivity options include DisplayPort 1.2, HDMI 1.4, VGA, a headphone jack, and dual 2W integrated speakers.

 Even though the monitor doesn’t have a fully ergonomic stand or USB ports, it’s very rare to find all – DisplayPort, audio jacks, and VESA mount compatibility on a display at this price range!